 - The 6-month count includes any job-protected leaves authorized by the employer.

 - Temporary lay-offs that are not termination are included in the 6-month count.

-A farm is only considered a small farm when it has 5 or fewer waged, non-family, long-term employees.
-On the day that the 6th employee has been employed for 6 months, the farm stops being a small farm, and employment standards apply to all waged, non-family employees.
+A farm is only considered a small farm when it has 5 or fewer waged, non-family, long-term farm and ranch employees.
+On the day that the 6th farm and ranch employee has been employed for 6 months, the farm stops being a small farm, and employment standards apply to all waged, non-family farm and ranch employees.

-If employees leave their employment, are terminated, or their contracts expire, the farm will go back to the small farm rules immediately, on the day that the operation has 5 or fewer long-term employees.
-Once the operation is a small farm, all workers are exempt from all employment standards.
+If farm and ranch employees leave their employment, are terminated, or their contracts expire, the farm will go back to the small farm rules immediately, on the day that the operation has 5 or fewer long-term farm and ranch employees.
+Once the operation is a small farm, all farm and ranch workers are exempt from all employment standards.

-To determine if an operation is a small farm, count the number of the waged, non-family, long-term employees.
+To determine if an operation is a small farm, count the number of the waged, non-family, long-term farm and ranch employees.
 If it is 5 or fewer, the farm is considered a small farm, regardless of how many other employees are working there.
-The number of family members, seasonal employees, and short-term workers is not included in the count.
+The number of family members, seasonal employees, short-term workers, and workers not involved in primary production is not included in the count.

-Employment standards apply or do not apply to the entire farm, not to individual workers.
-If an operation is a small farm, all employees are exempt from employment standards.
-If an operation is not a small farm, all waged, non-family employees are covered by employment standards.
-This includes short-term employees.
+Employment standards apply or do not apply to all farm and ranch employees on a farm.
+If an operation is a small farm, all farm and ranch employees are exempt from employment standards.
+If an operation is not a small farm, all waged, non-family, farm and ranch employees are covered by farm and ranch rules for employment standards.
+This includes short-term farm and ranch employees.